Face Synthesis for Eyeglass-Robust Face Recognition: Introduction

 However, in practical applications, there are still extra factors affecting the face recognition performance, e.g., facial expression, poses, occlusions etc. Eyeglasses, especially black-framed eyeglasses significantly degrade the face recognition accuracy (see Table~\ref{tab:resnet22_A}).
 There are three common categories of eyeglasses: thin eyeglasses, thick eyeglasses, and sunglasses.
 In this work, we mainly focus on the category of thick black-framed eyeglasses, since the effects of thin eyeglasses are tiny, while the impact of sunglasses are too high because of serious identity information loss in face texture.

 The main contributions of this work include: 1) A eyeglass face dataset named MeGlass, including about $1.7K$ identities, is collected and cleaned for eyeglass face recognition evaluation.
-It will be made public on \url{https://github.com/cleardusk/MeGlass}.
 2) A virtual eyeglass face image synthesis method is proposed.
 An eyeglass face training database named MsCeleb-Eyeglass is generated, which helps improve the robustness to eyeglass.
 3) A novel metric learning method is proposed to further improves the face recognition performance, which is designed to adequately utilize the synthetic training data.

 The rest of this paper is organized as follows.
 Section~\ref{sec:related_work} reviews several related works.
 Our proposed methods are described in Section~\ref{sec:proposed_method}.
 The dataset description is in Section~\ref{sec:dataset_description}.
 Extensive experiments are conducted in Section~\ref{sec:experiments} to validate the effectiveness of our synthetic training data and loss function.
 Section~\ref{sec:conclusion} summarizes this paper.